FrauleinGela/movies-angular/README.md

 This is a project to display a list of movies filtered by title, location, country.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.
 This project works along with an API
+## Dependencies

+This project depends on the following API:  https://github.com/FrauleinGela/movies-api-csharp

 ## Development server